gsbdarc/rcpedia/docs/_user_guide/python.md

 >>>
 ```

-This will load the system Python version (Python-3.10.12)
+This will load the system Python version (Python 3.10.12)

 To exit the Python interpreter, type `exit()` or press ++ctrl+"D"++ .

 !!!
-Tip
+Important "Use a Virtual Environment to Manage Packages!"
-    If you need a specific version of python we recommend using a [virtual environment](/_user_guide/best_practices_python_env/#creating-a-new-virtual-environment-with-venv){:target="_blank"}.
+    If you need a specific version of python and to install python packages, we recommend using a [virtual environment](/_user_guide/best_practices_python_env/#creating-a-new-virtual-environment-with-venv){:target="_blank"}.

 ### Running Python Scripts

 #### 1. Create a Python Script

 Let's create the classic "Hello, World!" script.
-Create a file named hello.py with the following content:
+Create a file named `hello.py` with the following content:

 ```title="hello.py"
 print("Hello, World!")
 ```

 !!!
-Tip
+Tip "Open a Text Editor"
-    - **Using JupyterHub**: If you're logged into JupyterHub, you can create and edit this file using the built-in text editor.
+    - **Using JupyterHub**: If you're logged into JupyterHub, you can create and edit this file using the built-in [text editor](/_getting_started/jupyter/#text-file-editor){:target=_blank}.
     - **Using the Command Line**: If you're using the command line, you can create this file using [`vim hello.py`](/blog/2023/09/20/editing-files-on-the-command-line){:target="_blank"} or another text editor.
     ```title="Terminal Input"
     vim hello.py